 - IRAs, social security benefits, and stock dividends: The time frame usually covers the date of marriage to the date of legal separation, so it is important to note if you and the other spouse spent time apart before the divorce.

 - Children and tax credits: Parents need to find the fairest way to claim their children as dependents on their taxes.
-Alternate years or one child each is usually best, but this may take some discussion with the attorneys and the court.
+Alternate years or one child is usually best, but this may take some discussion with the attorneys and the court.
 However, generally, the IRS considers the child the qualifying child of the custodial parent for tax purposes.

-- Spouse’s insurance benefits and pension assets: These may be awarded through the employer and may be considered marital property.
+- Spouse’s insurance benefits and pension assets: These may be awarded through the employer and considered marital property.
 Some attorneys specialize in dividing insurance benefits and pension assets, and divorce attorneys frequently contact them in cases like this.

 Why Would You Get a Legal Separation Instead of a Divorce?

 As noted, there are many reasons why separated spouses can consider both separation and divorce.
 Sometimes, it just comes down to costs and legal fees.
 A legal separation can be inexpensive, as it may not cost more than the petition filing.
-Spouses can do this themselves if they agree on the property division and custody arrangements.
+Spouses can do this if they agree on the property division and custody arrangements.

 If remarriage is not part of your plans, you may prefer a legal separation without the additional problems of divorce to handle your marital trouble.
 Divorce can be expensive — ranging from a few thousand to tens of thousands of dollars.